;

 DIY & Gardening Sales

-DIY and gardening sales rose by xx% year-on-year in October, reversing the decline seen in September and outpacing the xx% growth recorded in the same month last year.
+DIY and gardening sales rose by xx% year-on-year in March, an improvement on the xx% decline recorded in February and outperforming the xx% growth seen a year earlier.

 Key trading themes and drivers